VishLella/static-site-generator/README.md

 ```

 ## Setup and Usage
+- Make sure to have python 3.6+ installed
 - Clone Repository
 - Give permissions to run scripts
 - Run testing script to make sure project is working smoothly